List of Cornell University fraternities and sororities: Professional societies

-Professional societies work to build friendship bonds among members, cultivate their strengths that they may promote their profession, and provide mutual assistance in their shared areas of professional study.
+Professional societies work to build friendship bonds among members, cultivate their strengths so that they may promote their profession, and provide mutual assistance in their shared areas of professional study.

-Listed by date of local founding with national conference membership, these are primarily co-ed and non-residential organizations, of an array of professional interests.
-Membership in a professional fraternity may be the result of a pledge process, much like a social fraternity, and members are expected to remain loyal and active in the organization for life.
+Listed by date of local founding with national conference membership, these are primarily co-ed and non-residential organizations of an array of professional interests.
+Membership in a professional fraternity may be the result of a pledge process, much like a social fraternity, and members are expected to remain loyal and active in the life organization.
 Within the group of societies dedicated to a professional field of study, for example, law societies, membership is exclusive; however, these societies may initiate members who belong to other types of fraternities.
 Professional Societies are known for networking and post-collegiate involvement.
-Governance varies from faculty-managed to purely student run.
+Governance varies from faculty-managed to purely student-run.